tuda-parallel/TMIO/docs/students_contribute.md

 ## Instructions for Adding an Example

-To demonstrate how to use `FTIO` with you new feature, you should add a relevant example under the `examples` directory:
+To demonstrate how to use `TMIO` with you new feature, you should add a relevant example under the `examples` directory:

 1. **Create a new example script** in the `examples` folder.
-2. **Ensure the example is clear**, easy to understand, and includes proper usage of `FTIO`.
+2. **Ensure the example is clear**, easy to understand, and includes proper usage of `TMIO`.
 3. **Push and commit** your changes:

     ```bash
     git add examples/your_example.py
-    git commit -m "FTIO: Add example usage of feature XXX"
+    git commit -m "TMIO: Add example usage of feature XXX"
     ```

 ---